-- Variation in position between the diaphragm and bony structures for the same inhale volume - Up to 2 cm interfraction variation field for a given breath hold.
+Variation in position between the diaphragm and bony structures for the same inhale volume field for a given breath hold.
 As such, we do not advocate reducing the daily PTV margin with the use of ABC breath hold for the treatment of peripheral lung tumors.